eqba1/socket-programming/README.md

 # UOK Socket Programming
-The GitHub repository for Socket programming presentation in March 2022
+The GitHub repository for Socket Programming presentation in March 2022

 ## A Command-Line Chat Room Application using python

 ### Run:
-> Example
+> Example:

 First Change the directory to `./src` then run the command below:
 `Server ` :
 ```bash